Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 In multi-cat households, litter boxes tend to wear out faster.
 More use means more scratching, more moisture, and more opportunities for odor to build up.

-Because stainless steel is more durable and easier to sanitize, it can hold up better under heavier use.
+Because stainless steel is more durable and easier to sanitize, it holds up better under heavier use.

 Frequent Litter Box Replacement

-Some cat owners find themselves replacing plastic litter boxes every year or two once they begin to smell or look worn.
+Some setups go through plastic litter boxes every year or two once they begin to smell or look worn.

-In those cases, investing in a stainless steel litter box can reduce the need for frequent replacements.
+In those cases, switching to a stainless steel litter box can reduce the need for constant replacement.

 If You Want Easier Litter Box Cleaning